CloudLabs-MOC/CloudLabs-SEED/Network Security/IP Layer and Attacks/IP-Layer-and-Attacks.md

 For this task, we will attack the victim container from the attacker container.
 In the current setup, the victim will use the router container (192.168.60.11) as the router to get to the192.168.60.0/ network.
-If we runip routeon the victim container, we will see the following
+If we runip route on the victim container, we will see the following

 # ip route
 default via 10.9.0.1 dev eth